tsgates/arch-wiki-markdown/wiki/Nouveau.md

 > KMS

-Tip:If you have problems with the resolution, check this page.
+Tip:If you have problems with the resolution, check Kernel Mode Setting#Forcing modes and EDID.

 Kernel Mode Setting (KMS) is required by the Nouveau driver.
 As the system boots, the resolution will likely change when KMS initializes the